Donearm/Scientia/README.md

 # Personal Wiki

-This is a clumsy-written, partly outdated, randomly-collected series of notes about Programming, Systemd Administration and similiar topics that over years I've found it useful.
+This is a clumsy-written, partly outdated, randomly-collected series of notes about Programming, System Administration and similiar topics that over years I've found it useful.
 Sort of a personal reference, or wiki.

 ## Topics' list